Guidelines for Entry

 ABOUT TELSTRA NATSIAA

-Taking place on Larrakia Country, the Telstra National Aboriginal and Torres Strait Islander Art Awards (Telstra NATSIAA) encourages submissions from all Aboriginal and Torres Strait Islander artists from across the continent.
+Taking place on Larrakia Country, the Telstra National Aboriginal and Torres Strait Islander Art Awards (Telstra NATSIAA) encourages entries from all Aboriginal and Torres Strait Islander artists from across the continent.
 The Awards were founded by the Museum and Art Gallery of the Northern Territory (MAGNT) in 1984, and remain the longest running awards dedicated to Aboriginal and Torres Strait Islander art and artists.
 Since 1992, Telstra have been the principal partner.
-The 2023 Telstra NATSIAA marks the 40th year that MAGNT has presented these annual awards and exhibition, and this year’s entrants, finalists and winners will become another chapter of the Awards’ story.
+The 2024 Telstra NATSIAA marks the 41st year that MAGNT has presented these annual awards and exhibition, and this year’s entrants, finalists and winners will shape another chapter of the Awards’ story.

 The following Award Categories offer the Award recipient $15,000 (excl.
 GST) and are chosen by the judges:

-In addition to the above Award Categories is the Telstra People’s Choice Award, which is a non-monetary Award, chosen by popular vote.
+In addition to the above award categories is the Telstra People’s Choice Award, which is a non-monetary Award, chosen by popular vote.
+The People’s Choice Award will be open for voting for the run of the exhibition.

 ELIGIBILITY AND CONDITIONS OF ENTRY